1 Why West Sussex County Council

 Jobs for people with learning disabilities or autism

-If you have a learning disability and/or are on the autistic spectrum, you can apply for any of our vacancies using the Easy read application form below.
+If you have a learning disability and/or are on the autistic spectrum, you can find information on how apply for any of our vacancies on Help for people with a disability.